 Step #1: A Meeting Between the Auditor & Management Team

-The auditor holds a general meeting with the management team to outline the auditing process and gathers essential business information to determine risks and concerns.
+The auditor holds a general meeting with the management team to outline the auditing process and gathers relevant information to determine risks and concerns.

 Step #2: Verify Concerns & Risks With Key Players